Calls for Papers - Journal Submissions

 Recent progress in Combinatorial Game Theory concern difficult questions on partizan (not impartial) games such as chess, misère play (where the last player to move loses) and interactions of game tokens, both of which conflict with the ``sum'' of games, and computational hardness questions.

 The classical book on combinatorial games is ``Winning ways'' by Berlekamp, Conway, and Guy from 1982, recently republished.
+More recently (2007) the reader-friendly enticing textbook ``Lessons in Play" was produced by Albert, Nowakowski and Wolfe; and now (2013) also the authoritative graduate text ``Combinatorial Game Theory" by Aaron Siegel.
 As shown by Conway, all two-player games can be constructed by a simple Dedekind-reminiscent cut, with a rich mathematical theory.
 All real numbers are a subset of the set of all games.
 Many challenging questions concern the computational complexity of optimal play, given a particular game specification.

 Given the advanced development and mathematical depth of Combinatorial Game Theory, its significant papers will be a welcome contribution to IJGT.
 We hope that IJGT will be considered as the premier publication outlet by the Combinatorial Game Theory community.